• Skip to main content

 • Support districts in data collection and analysis to ensure data is being used effectively to inform instruction to support student growth and achievement across all Tiers.

-• Familiarize districts with the research on Structured Literacy, evidence-based practices, intervention, dyslexia, and screening.
+• Familiarize administration with the research on Structured Literacy, evidence-based practices, intervention, dyslexia, and screening.

 • Other duties as assigned.